 Where on the work location will you provide employees with access to the appropriate hand hygiene and/or sanitizing products and how will you promote good hand hygiene?
 Each room will be supplied with bottles of hand sanitizer.
-Statt and children will have access to 8 bathrooms with sinks for hand washing.
+Start and children will have access to 8 bathrooms with sinks for hand washing.
 The lobby will have hygiene stations which contain glores, masks and hand sanitzer.

 Conduct regular cleaning and disinfection at least after every shift, daily, or more frequently as needed, and frequent cleaning and disinfection of shared objects (e.g. tools, machinery) and surfaces, as well as high transit areas, such as restrooms and common areas, must be completed.

-What policies will you implement to ensure regular cleaning and disinfection of your worksite and any shared objects or materials, using products identified as effective against COVID-19?
-All staff will be trained at onentation on cleaning procedures and how to full out daily Cleaning logs, Staff will have access to bleach to refill classroom spray bottles.
-Bleach is located in other and Janitor closets,

-C. Communication.
-To ensure the business and its employees comply with communication requirements, you agree that you will do the following:

-- Post signage throughout the site to remind personnel to adhere to proper hygiene, social distancing rules, appropriate use of PPE, and cleaning and disinfecting protocols. - Establish a communication plan for employees, visitors, and customers with a consistent means to provide updated information. - Maintain a continuous log of every person, including workers and visitors, who may have close contact with other individuals at the work site or area; excluding deliveries that are performed with appropriate PPE or through contactless means; excluding customers, who may be encouraged to provide contact information to be logged but are not mandated to do so. - Which employee(s) will be in charge of maintaining a log of each person that enters the site (excluding customers and deliveries that are performed with appropriate PPE or through contactless means), and where will the log be kept?

-Sik Manayer, Director and Owner will he in charge of logs of all who enter the six.
-Log will be kept in main other.
-No one will be permitted into the building without proper PPE and knyperature, check.
+What policies will you implement to ensure regular cleaning and disinfection of your worksite and any shared objects or materials, using products identified as effective against COVID-19? all staff will be trained at orientation on cleaning procedures and how to fill out daily cleaning logs, Statt will have access to bleach to retill classroom spray bottles.
+Bleach is located in office and Janitor closets, C. Communication.
+To ensure the business and its employees comply with communication requirements, you agree that you will do the following: Post signage throughout the site to remind personnel to adhere to proper hygiene, social distancing rules, appropriate use of PPE, and cleaning and disinfecting protocols.
+Establish a communication plan for employees, visitors, and customers with a consistent means to provide updated information.
+Maintain a continuous log of every person, including workers and visitors, who may have close contact with other individuals at the work site or area; excluding deliveries that are performed with appropriate PPE or through contactless means; excluding customers, who may be encouraged to provide contact information to be logged but are not mandated to do so.
+Which employee(s) will be in charge of maintaining a log of each person that enters the site (excluding customers and deliveries that are performed with appropriate PPE or through contactless Sik Manager, Director and owner will he in charge of logs of all who enter the six.
+Log will he kept in main other.
+No one will he permitted into the building without proper the and knyperotuse Check.
 If a worker tests positive for COVID-19, employer must immediately notify state and local health departments and cooperate with contact tracing efforts, including notification of potential contacts, such as workers or visitors who had close contact with the individual, while maintaining confidentiality required by state and federal law and regulations.
 If a worker tests positive for COVID-19, which employee(s) will be responsible for notifying state and local health departments?

-Yronne Traina or Susan Dwyer will be responsible for notifying stake and local health departments.
+Yronne Traina or Susan Dwyer will be responsible for notifying state and local health departments.